Segmentation of EM showers for neutrino experiments with deep graph neural networks: Experiments and results

 \subsection{Clusterization}

-The hyperparameters for the EWSCAM algorithm are chosen to maximize the percentage of recovered showers (figure \ref{fig:threshold_grid_search_plot}).
-The optimal values are 4 and 0.2 for $\mathrm{min}_{cl}$ and $\mathrm{threshold}$ respectively.
-EWSCAM recovers approximately $82\%$ of EM showers.
-The metrics for EWSCAM and HDBSSCAN are collected in Table~\ref{tab:table_clust}.
-Presented results take into account variability introduced by different initializations of GCN and datasets sampling.
-In our case, where there is a high number of overlapping showers per brick, we make the \text{Recovered \ Showers} metric the most reliable one.
+We optimize the hyperparameters of the EWSCAM algorithm by a grid search by maximizing the percentage of recovered showers.
+We use the training part of the dataset that we also used for GNN training to find the clustering hyperparameters.
+The optimal values for minimum samples core (k), threshold, and minimum cluster size ($\min_{cl}$) are 2, 0.6, and 30 (figure \ref{fig:threshold_grid_search_plot}, see appendix \ref{grid_search_results} for more information on grid search results), respectively.
+The quality metrics for EWSCAM and HDBSSCAN are reported in Table~\ref{tab:table_clust}; EWSCAM recovers up to $87\%$ of EM showers, depending on the GNN architecture used.
+These results take into account variability introduced by different random seeds used for network initialization and dataset shuffling.
+In our case, where there is a high number of overlapping showers per brick, we highlight the \text{recovered \ showers} metric as the most relevant one.